Free temporary China phone number to receive SMS online (+86)

 The whole thing takes under a minute.
 No download, no account on this site, just five simple steps.

-When to switch to a paid line
+When to switch to a paid number

-A shared line falls short when:
+A shared number falls short when:

 A private China number for $1

-When the public route stalls, a private +86 line is yours alone for about 20 minutes.
+When the public route stalls, a private +86 number is yours alone for about 20 minutes.
 No one else sees the inbox, so the code lands the first time and your privacy stays intact.

 Pay only when the code arrives.
 No code, no charge.